Deltares/ddlpy/README.md

 # Something broke?

-Check the [status of the DDL](https://rijkswaterstaatdata.nl/waterdata/#hfd2f5e23-5092-4169-9f36-41e9734e7d87) (at the *Updates* heading).
-If you have a suggestion or found a bug in ddlpy, please [create an issue](https://github.com/Deltares/ddlpy/issues).
+First check the [status of the DDL](https://rijkswaterstaatdata.nl/waterdata/#hfd2f5e23-5092-4169-9f36-41e9734e7d87) (at the *Updates* section).
+If you found an issue in the data or with the Waterwebservices, please [start a discussion at the Waterwebservices github](https://github.com/Rijkswaterstaat/WaterWebservices/discussions).
+If you have a suggestion or found a bug in ddlpy, please [create a issue at the ddlpy Github](https://github.com/Deltares/ddlpy/issues).